MWRuszczycky/btx/README.md

 ## To do and known issues

-1. "At" symbols (i.e., `@`) in comments that are separated from the references by line breaks will cause the parser to fail.
-This isn't a big deal, because you can still have ,`@` symbols in the *BibTeX* fields and the comments that immediately follow the references and are not separated by line breaks; however, it still needs to be fixed.
-2. Add an option to run a script without writing to the files so that you can test it out before using it.
-3. Improve the REPL functionality and output formatting.
+1. Try to find a way to manage the more advanced *BibTeX* features such as the `@PREAMBLE`, `@STRING` and maybe `@COMMENT` entry types as well as the concatenation `#` operator.
-4. Several functions still need commenting.
+2. Several functions still need commenting.
-5. More testing to try and find more problems.
+3. More testing to try and find more problems.
+4. Include a test bibliography and short getting-started tutorial.